Ottoman architecture: After Sinan

-Some of the best examples of early 17th-century Ottoman architecture are also to be found in Topkapı Palace, at the Revan Kiosk (1635) and Baghdad Kiosk (1639), built by Murad IV to commemorate his victories against the Safavids.
+Some of the best examples of early 17th-century Ottoman architecture are also found in Topkapı Palace, at the Revan Kiosk (1635) and Baghdad Kiosk (1639), built by Murad IV to commemorate his victories against the Safavids.
 Both are small pavilions raised on platforms overlooking the palace gardens.
 Both are harmoniously decorated on the inside and outside with predominantly blue and white tiles and richly-inlaid window shutters.